Employment Opportunities

 Candidate will develop and implement programs and strategies to support preschool students' academic, social, and emotional development.
 This role involves working closely with Early Head Start and Head Start teachers, parents, and staff to create a nurturing and supportive environment that fosters the success and well-being of our young learners.
 Exempt / salaried position.
 Executes the Student Success Protocol and works with a multi-disciplinary team and supervises one staff.
 This is a program year position. · Candidate must have eithers LSW with behavioral Health experience or certified Special Needs Disability · Candidate must have MSW or related field and LSW with behavioral health experience · Will Consider license with Special Needs and experience · Proficient in all Microsoft applications and adapt quickly to agency software used. · Effective and relatable communication with clients and staff of diverse backgrounds. · Prefer candidate to speak, read and write Spanish in addition to English to meet caseload need. · Valid Driver's License and transportation.
 Must be able to lift at least 45 pounds.
 Eligible for FT paid time off, paid holidays and fringe benefits such as health, life, dental and 403b plan.
 Requires Fingerprint and CARI Clearances per New Jersey Office of Licensing.

-Maintenance for Property Management
+Maintenance Property Supervisor

 $20-23/hr